-Motivation toward realizing a recycling-based society is increasing, and within this situation is hidden the major possibility of building an infrastructure that can utilize scale merits and expansive networks even for lease companies with large-scale assets.
+The circular economy is an economic system that aims to conserve and maintain the value of products and resources for as long as possible and to minimize waste.
 The Company is progressing advanced measures for markets that are expected to grow, and its strategy is to aim to build a sophisticated circular economy platform.
-At the current time it has not set any financial targets, but its non-financial targets are 1) a returned equipment reuse and recycling rate of 100% (same as in FY3/22) and 2) a waste plastic materials / chemicals recycling rate of 100% (up100%).
+At the current time it has not set any financial targets, but its non-financial targets are 1) a returned equipment reuse and recycling rate of 100% (same as in FY3/22) and 2) a waste plastic materials / chemicals recycling rate of 100% (up 100 points).

-(3) Energy & environment
+(3) Energy & environment (AT field)

 The Company's strategy is to expand the renewable energy business on a global scale and to establish a new business in the secondary energy field.
 Renewable energy is not limited in terms of energy type or initiative form, and domestically and overseas the business scale will grow to 3 times its former scale.
 It will also accelerate joint investments with partner companies (major energy businesses, etc.) and continue to focus on the PPA business as a tool for customers' decarbonization.
-On the other hand, for secondary energy, it continues to work on measures for the LCM business (primary use → recycling of reuse, etc.) in the storage battery field and also with a view to participating in the power demand-supply adjustment market that is steadily growing.
-The financial targets are ordinary profit of ¥5.0bn (FY3/22 up¥3.4bn) and ROA of 2.0% (up0.2%), while the non-financial targets are 1) a renewable energy power output of 1,000MWdc (up682MWdc) and 2) investment in decarbonization of ¥300.0bn (five-year cumulative total).
+For secondary energy, it continues to work on measures for the LCM business (primary use → recycling of reuse, etc.) in the storage battery field and also with a view to participating in the power demand-supply adjustment market\ that is steadily growing.
+The financial targets are ordinary profit of ¥5.0bn (up ¥3.4bn from FY3/22) and ROA of 2.0% (up 0.2 points).
+The non-financial targets are 1) a renewable energy power output of 1,000MWdc (up 682MWdc) and 2) investment in decarbonization of ¥300.0bn (five-year cumulative total).

-The domestic market for power demand and supply adjustments was launched in April 2021.
+\ The domestic market for power demand and supply adjustments was launched in April 2021.
 It is a framework designed to facilitate the trading of electric power needed to adjust the supply and demand of electricity at power plants and other facilities (adjustment capacity) in a nationwide integrated market.

-(4) BPO/ICT
+(4) BPO/ICT (AT field)

 Against the backdrop of the labor shortage that is becoming increasingly serious and the workstyle reforms, measures to improve productivity, including DX and reviews of non-core operations, are accelerating.
 In this situation, the Company's strategy is to aim to provide BPS (business process services) that support customers in realizing their business reforms from both the aspects of operations and systems.
 Specifically, through a synergistic collaboration between BPO (business consulting + solutions) and ICT (systems consulting + IT solutions), it is providing total solutions through work outsourcing and DX.
-The financial targets are ordinary profit of ¥8.5bn (FY3/22 up ¥5.1bn) and ROA of 5.4% (up3.9%), while the non-financial targets are to reduce customers' work hours by an additional 1mn (up 1mn hours).
+The financial targets are ordinary profit of ¥8.5bn (up ¥5.1bn from FY3/22) and ROA of 5.4% (up 3.9 points), while the non-financial targets are to reduce customers' work hours by an additional 1mn (up 1mn hours).